 Yoga training suitable for individuals of all ages and fitness levels.
 Basic principles of yoga with an emphasis on the practice and mastery of yoga postures.
 Development of relaxation interconnection between mind and body, and static strength.
-This course may be taken four times.

-173X4 WATER AEROBICS AND DEEP WATER EXERCISE .50-1 UNITS
+173 WATER AEROBICS AND DEEP WATER EXERCISE .50-1 UNITS

 Instruction in basic fitness concepts as well as basic exercise in the water.
 Development of strength, flexibility, movement memory, balance, coordination and cardiovascular fitness within a water aerobic format.
-This course may be taken four times.
+NOTE: A maximum of 4 units of activity classes will transfer to the UC or CSU.